lgadban/gloo-fed-local/README.md

   - watch
 ```

+## Step 2
-Then we can install the chart via `helm` as ArgoCD does not work with this chart:
+Then we can install the chart via `helm` as ArgoCD does not work with this chart.
+From this cloned repo:

 `helm install gloo-fed-local ./ -n gloo-system`